 Bristol Bay Lodge is a fishing paradise for Salmon fishing, each year 40-50 million Sockeye Salmon enter the waters.
 If you want to experience this spectacular sport, we have the perfect location for you.
 Bristol Bay Lodge is strategically placed in the unspoiled and untouched surroundings of Alaska’s pristine Wood-Tikchik State Park.

-The outside decks of the Bristol Bay Lodge are a favourite gathering place for appetizers, cocktails, and weekly barbecues.
+The outside decks of the Bristol Bay Sportfishing Lodge are a favourite gathering place for appetizers, cocktails, and weekly barbecues.
 You can enjoy a hot tub or sauna with a nice glass of wine and feel your worries and stress melt away under a huge wilderness night sky full of stars.

 This camp is strategically located on a braided and meandering part of the river.
 In addition to all five species of Pacific Salmon, you’ll find Rainbow Trout, Arctic Grayling, and sea-run Dolly Varden.
 A short flight to the west of the lodge on the tidewater of the Bering Sea is the famous Rainbo Camp.
-This camp is also strategically placed just below the confluence of two exceptional rivers where you will find huge amounts of the 5 species of Pacific Salmon.
+This camp is also strategically placed just below the confluence of two exceptional rivers where you will find huge amounts of the 5 species of Pacific Salmon including King Salmon.

 At Bristol Bay Lodge, we operate a rotation system so each day you get to fish with different guides in different river systems.
 At the beginning of the week, you will be put into groups of 4 anglers and you will remain in that group of 4 for the entire week.

 The wildlife on this trip would be enough for a holiday in its own right, each day you are amongst the wildlife like you are on safari in Alaska.
 You will see everything from large grizzly Bears, Moose, Elk and Bald Eagles.
 Fishing in Alaska does not get much better than this and this is what Bristol Bay Lodge is famous for.